Skip to main content

 Anyone who enjoys Listonomicon is asked, at a minimum, use MO2’s endorsement feature to show their appreciation to mod makers.
 Appreciate everyone involved in bringing new content to the game, as well as the facilitators of patches, community frameworks, script extenders, native mod loaders, and the hundred other things that are never seen in game but make the magic happen.
 Please report issues, crashes, or compatibility problems to Kitchen Sink first!
 Individual mod makers do not want a flood of bug reports that may or may not be related to their mod, when there are hundreds of variables caused by the big list of Listonomicon.

 Finally, a big “Thank you!” again to the cthnonauts who volunteered to struggle with us through the many updates, hotfixes, community polls, tests, and revisions to reach Listonomicon 1.0.
 You helped us with everything from improving this documentation, to how we present Listo info, mod configurations, difficulty tweaks, new mods to include, and a better path to 1.0 and beyond than we would have found without you.
 Some of you spent hours diagnosing multiplayer issues, or figuring out why heads were missing in character creation, and gave us the confidence to keep going after an exhausted v0.9 release.
 1.0 would not be released with confidence without the help, support, fun, memes, screenshots, complaints, suggestions, testing, and love of the BYC community.
 Listo 2.0, the big move to no longer require BG3MM (and to reduce the install process by 4 steps!), was made possible by the hard work and testing of Zino, who published the newer better faster smarter MO2-BG3 plugin.
 Listo 3.0 was built on the feedback, help, and involvement of the community across polls and good conversations.
-Listo 4.0+ has seen the move of Listonomicon to its own community, the Kitchen Sink, which quickly surpassed 500 members - telling me that one year later, people are still interested in this project and want to see Patch 8 compatible Listo v5.0 as soon as possible.
+Listo 4.0+ has seen the move of Listonomicon to its own community, the Kitchen Sink, which quickly surpassed 500 members - and almost another 500 joined by the time v5.0 added Patch 8 compatability.
+I'm glad you are here and I hope you feel encouraged to tell me what you like, and don't like, about your Listo experience.

 -Ajax